 - In the Step Brothers scene where Brennan and Dale are exchanging mean comments and taunts over the first family dinner together, Dale makes a crack about Brennan's joke being "so funny, the last time [he] heard it, [he] fell off [his] dinosaur.”
 The lame insult makes Brennan too emotional to respond; he tears up and looks like he's struggling not to start sobbing.

 - In Anathem, this happens at one moment between Erasmas and Ala, just before they decide to date.

-- The Simpsons episode where Marge tries to join a country club has Marge arduously resew her Chanel dress each time she visits to appear to have a varied wardrobe.
+- "Scenes from the Class Struggle in Springfield", in which Marge tries to join a country club, has Marge arduously resew her Chanel dress each time she visits to appear to have a varied wardrobe.
 When Lisa comes in and starts bugging her with questions about the horses in the country club, Marge yells at her to be quiet.
 Lisa goes from happy bed bouncing to stunned, and leaves without saying a word.
 This, among other things, made Marge reconsider the importance she placed on joining.

 - They do it again in the same episode when Lisa asks more questions about the new, expensive dress Marge buys to replace the old one.
 Finally, Marge snaps at Lisa again, who cowers and says "You look nice, is all."
 This, among many other things, makes Marge realize that her desire to get into this club is making her act like a terrible person.

-- Otto has no qualms about being called a bum, but when Bart corrects him that Homer called him a sponge, he goes berserk.
+- In "The Otto Show", Otto has no qualms about being called a bum, but when Bart corrects him that Homer called him a sponge, he goes berserk.